kupietools/web-CLI-browser/README.md

 This README is much less frequently updated than the code.
 Please see the code or run "help" in the browser CLI for more up-to-date information.

+If you host this on your server, code runs an update check when it starts and lets you know if this repo has been updated.

 Available commands in cli-html:
 - display                    : Display the currently loaded page
 - links                      : Show all links in the currently loaded page